 At CWW, we serve three meals plus three snacks each day.
 For almost all of our campers, this is more than enough.
-For campers who have medical reasons to supplement our standard meals and snacks with additional protein options, we are no longer accepting individualized snacks to be stored in our Health Center; instead these campers can participate in our new supplemental snack program outlined below:
+For campers who have medical reasons to supplement our standard meals and snacks with additional protein options, we are no longer accepting individualized snacks to be stored in our Health Center; instead these campers can participate in our Supplemental Protein Snacks program:

-Campers who are signed up for Supplemental Protein Snacks will be offered one of the below list of snacks to have daily (if desired).
-For a camper to partake in the Supplemental Protein Snack options, the cost is \$200 and the Supplemental Protein Snack form needs to be completed in CampInTouch by May 1.
+Campers signed up for the program will be offered one of the snacks listed below daily (if desired).
+For a camper to partake in this option, the cost is \$300 and the Supplemental Protein Snack form needs to be completed in CampInTouch by May 1.

-We will provide the below protein supplements through this program:
+We provide the following supplements through this program:

-No Nuts Protein Bars (also Gluten Free - https://gononuts.com/):
+No Nuts Protein Bars (also Gluten Free)

-- Chocolate Chip

-- Blueberry and Vanilla
+Chocolate Chip, Blueberry and Vanilla,

-- Lemon Crème

-- Chocolate Caramel Mocha
+Lemon Creme or Chocolate Caramel Mocha